This beautifully designed phone decently handles battery life, performance, and camera but it would fall short if you are performance maniac.

-The device has an 82.8% screen to body ratio which is again quite impressive considering the price segment.
+The device has an 82.8% screen to body ratio, which is again quite impressive considering the price segment.
 With 396ppi pixel density, the phone delivers 1080×2340 resolution.

-The phone comes with preloaded apps that no one is familiar with and never uses them which makes the interface not comparable with the likes of stock Android or the skin One plus is offering, however, the company has promised bi-monthly updates which should solve the bloatware nuisance.
+The phone comes with preloaded apps that no one is familiar with and never uses them, which makes the interface not comparable with the likes of stock Android or the skin One plus is offering; however, the company has promised bi-monthly updates which should solve the bloatware nuisance.

-Whether you like it or not, the notch is here to stay for a while still manufacturers find something innovative to go bezel-less without a notch and mechanized camera setups.
-However, Huawei is providing a simple toggle to turn on and off the notch which is commendable.
+Whether you like it or not, the notch is here to stay for a while; still, manufacturers find something innovative to go bezel-less without a notch and mechanized camera setups.
+However, Huawei is providing a simple toggle to turn on and off the notch, which is commendable.

-Performance & Battery
+Performance and Battery

 Huawei’s In-house mid-range chipset, Kirin 710, drives this phone while 4GB of RAM and 64GB of internal storage is also at your disposal.
-The device showed moderate to good results in benchmark apps where it scored 1619 in single core and 5616 in multi-core tests at Geekbench.
+The device showed moderate to good results in benchmark apps, where it scored 1619 in single-core and 5616 in multi-core tests at Geekbench.
 At AnTuTu, Y9 2019 managed a score of 131486.

 Almost all the devices nowadays perform well in moderate usage, thanks to the technological advancements.
 Gone are the days when mid-rangers were unable to perform simple tasks, Y9 2019 is no exception here.

 Although the phone packs the same chipset as Nova 3i, it showed a noticeable lag in games, especially when playing for a longer period.
 Also, it showed jerks and unresponsiveness while switching between recently opened apps.